By Frederick J. Chiaventone

 To his surprise and gratification, Beeman found himself the proud owner of the famous Lewis and Clark Girandoni.
 Beeman concedes that the Girandoni has a very peculiar and significant place in American history, but adds scrupulously: “We must avoid the very misleading thought that the Girandoni opened or won the West.
 Rather it was the key to Lewis and Clark returning alive and promoting the West.”

 Beeman’s Girandoni has been extensively studied and field tested repeatedly to ascertain its capabilities.
 Without a doubt it is a stunning instrument.
 To spare the original repeated wear-and-tear, four exact copies of the weapon have been produced by Cowan and Keller.
 Recognizing its historical significance, Beeman donated the original weapon to the permanent collection of the U.S. Army War College in Carlisle, Pennsylvania.
 It is now on loan to and on special display at the Pentagon.
 Despite great scientific and technical advances in weaponry, few single weapons can rival the Girandoni for the peaceful promotion of American interests.
-That lack of violence, in itself, makes the Lewis and Clark Girardoni a truly singular western weapon indeed.
+That lack of violence, in itself, makes the Girardoni of the Lewis and Clark expedition a truly singular western weapon indeed.